tomasr8/SR-Code/README.md

 Before I get into how it works, here are the limitations of the SR code.
 These are mostly because I really wanted to keep the design simple while still having some built-in robustness.

-- Maximum message length of 16 characters - the SR code uses a simple error correction mechanism which takes space.
+- Maximum message length of 16 characters - the SR code uses a simple error correction mechanism which requires more bits per message.
 - The characters must be from this set: ` !0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.
-This is basically base64, but I included space and `!`.
+This is basically base64, but I included space and `!` (this way I can encode `Hello world!`).
 - The SR code cannot handle mirrored images - This could be easily fixed, but at a cost of added complexity.